Frosse-code/tag-purple-docs/published-docs/Setup-Your-Tags/Registering-location-of-tags.md

 Tags should be difficult to remove and treated as a long-term fixture to represent the location.
 But they can easily be replaced in future.

 ## Distributing tags
+A single tag in each location will often be sufficient.
+But more than one tag can be associated with a single location to provide resiliency or concurrent usa
 Ideally, each tag will be located:
 - Where it is easy to see and tap with a phone
 - On a surface it adheres well to (avoiding metal)